Thomas McBride (footballer)

-Thomas McBride is a footballer from Derry, Northern Ireland who plays for NIFL Championship club Institute.
+Thomas McBride is an Irish footballer who most recently played for NIFL Championship club Institute.

 He previously played with Derry City, had 2 stints at Finn Harps and was a youth player for Northampton Town.
 McBride was also selected for the Northern Ireland Under-18 Schoolboys in 2010.
 However, he went on to represent the Republic of Ireland at under 19 level.

 Playing career

 Northampton

 McBride was scouted and signed as a youth to Northampton Town F.C. but after a short spell at the club with no first team appearances, he left by mutual consent, and returned to Northern Ireland.

 Derry City

 McBride signed for local team Derry City on trial in 2010 and after several friendlies was signed up on a one-year contract.
 He regularly featured on the subs bench at the start of the new First Division season but soon won a place in the starting team.
 He also won Northern Irish u18 player of the year after netting 3 goals within 3 appearances.
 Following Derry's promotion to the Premier Division and the addition of Ruaidhri Higgins to the midfield McBride lost his place in the team and was dropped to the bench.
 It was announced in August 2011 that he had left the club after requesting that his contract be terminated as to complete a move to Institute.